Marcelofilho07/AutoBattle2/README.md

 ### StartGame()

 Here things doens't work because of previous wrong types.
-It calls AlocatePlayers() and StartTurn.
+It calls AlocatePlayers() and StartTurn().

-In our final interation, this class is only resposible to call the turns of the game and ask if the player wants to play again.
+In our final interation, this class is only responsible to call the turns of the game and ask if the player wants to play again.

 ### StartTurn()

 Besides an empty if and calling another function in a chain of functions, this function is ok.

-In our final interation this function has been deleted and it's functionality merged into HandleTurn().
+In our final interation this function has been deleted and its functionality merged into HandleTurn().

 ### HandleTurn()